FinweLtd/doc-livesync-all/docs/articles/resolution.md

 ```

 After dividing this value by one million we get the resolution in megapixels, which is usually
-rounded to the nearest integer (sometimes to the first decimal):
+rounded to the nearest integer but sometimes to the first decimal:

 ```
 1048576 px / 1000000 = 1.048576 MPx ~ 1.0 MPx ~ 1 MPx